sharetribe/flex-docs/src/docs/cookbook-emails/set-up-outgoing-email-settings/index.md

 When you have configured your DNS, you still need to validate the records for your emails to work.
 You can do that by clicking on the "3/3 Validate" button in Console.
-If everything is set up corre tly, you should see a success message in Console:
+If everything is set up correctly, you should see a success message in Console:

 ![Outgoing email settings valid](./email-settings-valid.png)